Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Experiments

 \subsection{Graph property prediction}

 \paragraph{Setup} For the graph property prediction task, we considered three datasets extracted from the work of \citet{PNA}.
 The analysis consists of classical graph theory tasks on undirected unweighted randomly generated graphs sampled from a wide variety of distributions.
 Specifically, we considered two node level tasks and one graph level task, which are single source shortest path (SSSP), node eccentricity, and graph diameter.
-Such tasks require capturing long-term dependencies in order to be solved.
+Such tasks require capturing long-term dependencies in order to be solved, thus mitigating the over-squashing phenomenon.
+Indeed, in the SSSP task, we are computing the shortest paths between a given node $u$ and all other nodes in the graph.
+Thus, it is fundamental to propagate not only the information of the direct neighborhood of $u$, but also the information of nodes which are extremely far from it.
+Similarly, for diameter and eccentricity.

-We employed the same seed and generator as \citet{PNA} to generate the datasets, but we considered graphs with 25 to 35 nodes, instead of 15-25 nodes as in the original work.
-Even small graphs of such dimension were already sufficient to prove the efficacy of our model with respect to standard DGNs.
+We employed the same seed and generator as \citet{PNA} to generate the datasets, but we considered graphs with 25 to 35 nodes, instead of 15-25 nodes as in the original work , to increase the task complexity and lengthen long-range dependencies required to solve the task.
 As in the original work, we used 5120 graphs as training set, 640 as validation set, and 1280 as test set.

-We employed two instances of our method leveraging the two aggregation functions in Equation \ref{eq:simple_aggregation} and \ref{eq:gcn_aggregation}.
+We explored the performance of two versions of A-DGN, \ie weight sharing and layer dependent weights.
+Moreover, we employed two instances of our method leveraging the two aggregation functions in Equation \ref{eq:simple_aggregation} and \ref{eq:gcn_aggregation}.
 We will refer to the former as simple aggregation and to the latter as GCN-based aggregation.
-We compared our method with the four most popular DGNs, \ie GCN, GAT, GraphSAGE, and GIN.
+We compared our method with GCNII, two neuralODE-based models, \ie GRAND and DGC, and the four most popular DGNs, \ie GCN, GAT, GraphSAGE, and GIN.

 We designed each model as a combination of three main components.
 The first is the encoder which maps the node input features into a latent hidden space; the second is the graph convolution (\ie A-DGN or the DGN baseline); and the third is a readout that maps the output of the convolution into the output space.
 The encoder and the readout are Multi-Layer Perceptrons that share the same architecture among all models in the experiments.